-The assessment of impacts from normal project operations, described in Section 8, considered:
+The assessment of impacts from normal project operations, described in Section 8 of Volume 1, and Section 5 of Volume 2, considered:

-- · project impacts, generic and location specific
+- project impacts, generic and location-specific

 - cumulative impacts

 - transboundary impacts.

-Minor unplanned events have been included in the assessment of normal project operations, e.g., spills during refuelling or from the failure of a hydraulic hose.
+Minor unplanned events were included in the assessment of normal project operations, e.g., spills during refuelling or from the failure of a hydraulic hose.